Sports development officers help schools and communities get more actively involved in sport by organising projects and initiatives

 Training may be given on the job but there are also many external training courses you can take that relate to the sports development sector.
-Search for courses at SkillsActive: Quality Training.
+Search for courses at PD:Portal.

-A range of training courses is offered by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) in areas such as fitness management and health and safety.
+A range of training courses are offered by CIMSPA in areas such as fitness management and health and safety.
 Continuing professional development (CPD) is also important in the role and CIMSPA provides support to its members in this area.
-A professional development framework is available which allows you to record your CPD and identify skills that can be developed.
-It also offers online CPD courses to help further your knowledge and experience.
+A professional development framework is available, which allows you to record your CPD and identify skills that can be developed.

-Workshops are run through Sports Coach UK in relevant areas such as safeguarding issues and mentoring sports coaches.
+Workshops are run through UK Coaching in relevant areas such as safeguarding issues and mentoring sports coaches.

 Knowledge and competence in other areas is becoming increasingly important and you may be interested in taking an additional course in:

-Those working within local authorities and higher education can take advantage of any available in-house training provision.
+Those working within local authorities and higher education can take advantage of any available in-house training.

-Those in generic posts can follow a route into the management of teams, then departments, or into promoted partnership or sport-specific posts, often within a local authority structure.
+If you're working in a generic post, you can follow a route into the management of teams then departments, or into promoted partnership or sport-specific posts, often within a local authority structure.

-Sport-specific officers can progress into management posts or policy and strategy-based jobs, through local authorities, sport national governing bodies (NGBs) or organisations such as Sport England.
+Sport-specific officers can progress into management posts or policy and strategy-based jobs, through local authorities, sport NGBs or organisations such as Sport England.

-Sports development officers may also become sport and leisure contractors or move into the management of health and fitness programmes.
+You could opt to become a sport and leisure contractor or move into the management of health and fitness programmes.